huyen-trinh/Hello-World/README.md

 ### How to Run Program

 For example, I have an original Excel data file and a code file in R, then a final presentation of results in PowerPoint.
-Then ==here's the order to run and understand what I did in my project.==
+Then ***here's the order to run and understand what I did in my project.***
 ```text
 Hello_World/
 └──